Freshflow featured on French national TV: AI solutions to optimise fresh and minimize waste.

 Managing fresh produce remains one of the biggest challenges for supermarkets:

-Empty shelves at busy times mean missed sales opportunities
+- Empty shelves at busy times mean missed sales opportunities.

-Ordering is inefficient and can generate better results with a data driven approach
+- Ordering is inefficient and can generate better results with a data-driven approach.

 The news piece showed how some stores are now using simple but effective data tools to make better ordering decisions.

-How Freshflow Fits Into the Picture
+How Freshflow fits into the picture

 Among the solutions mentioned was Freshflow, which helps stores:

-Cut waste by adjusting orders based on what actually sells, current weather, and local shopping patterns and more data points.
+- Cut waste by adjusting orders based on what actually sells, current weather, and local shopping patterns and more data points.

-Keep shelves stocked when it matters most (like weekends and promotions) without overordering
+- Keep shelves stocked when it matters most (like weekends and promotions) without overordering.

-Free up staff time with automatic order suggestions that remove the guesswork
+- Free up staff time with automatic order suggestions that remove the guesswork.

-Source: TF1, Journal de 20h, October 4, 2025.
+Source: TF1, Journal de 20h · 04 October 2025.

-Illustration: TF1, Journal de 20h, All rights reserved.
+Illustration: TF1, Journal de 20h — all rights reserved.